CP1404/Practicals/prac_05/README.md

 familiar with industry practices, today you will work on some programs, then review another student's work.

-*You need to complete the tasks and do a **Pull Request** that mentions another student to get full marks for this practical.*
+*You need to complete the tasks and do a **Pull Request** that *mentions* another student to get full marks for this practical.*

-This means you need a partner so you can review each other's code.
+Your lecturer may have provided you with details of [whom to mention](https://github.com/CP1404/Starter/wiki/Code-Review-Order), so please follow that.
-**Organise someone right now and swap GitHub usernames** (external students, please do this via Slack).
+Otherwise, (e.g. in face-to-face practicals), **organise someone right now and swap GitHub usernames**.
 It's also OK to review multiple people's code or to have a cycle of people reviewing the next person's... it doesn't have to be a direct swap.

+**Remember**: Sometimes there will be changes to the GitHub website design or PyCharm, etc. that mean these instructions will be slightly different.
+You should still be able to figure out what needs to be done.

 First, **edit your notifications settings**: